alexsisco714/Lab3_Sisco/README.md

 The included contains all functionality requirements for the Moore/Mealy Elevator.
 This includes "A" functionality.
 Videos for the functionality are shown below.

+#Code Critique

+##Good Code

+All of my code is good code

+##Bad Code

+There is no bad code in my final design.

 # Functionality

 ##Basic Moore